TravisWheelerLab/BATH/documentation/userguide/tutorial.md

     !
 110.7   0.1   1.6e-28          8       137 ..
 3197980   3197584 ..
 3198010   3197575 ..
 1      0  30000000   0.89
 ```

-   4) Alignment - Bellow each annotation line is the alignment (here just the first line of the aligment is shown).
-This alignment contiains 5 rows which are, from top to bottom, (1) the query row, (2) the match row, (3) the translation row, (4) the target row, and (5) the posterior probability row.
-The query row contains the query consunsus letter for each match and delete and a '.' for and insertions.
-The target row shows the target codons and pseudo-codons which have been aligned to the taget.
-In this example only codons are present in the first row (no frameshifts).
-Both the query and target row also show the name of the query or target and the start and end coodinates of the letters sown on that line of the alignment.
-The translation line shows the amino acid transaltions of those codons.
-The match line shows whether each position in the alignment was a match (letter), a positive scoring mis-match ('+'), or a negative scoring mis-match (blank).
-Finally the posterior probability (PP) row gives the expected accuracy for each position of the alginment.
+   4) Alignment - Bellow each annotation line is the alignment (here just the first line of the alignment is shown).
+This alignment contains 5 rows which are, from top to bottom, (1) the query row, (2) the match row, (3) the translation row, (4) the target row, and (5) the posterior probability row.
+The query row contains the query consensus letter for matched and deletions and a '.' for insertions.
+The target row shows the target codons and pseudo-codons which have been aligned to the target.
+In this example, only codons are present in the first row (no frameshifts).
+In the case of an amino acid deletion target line will print three dashed '---' in place of the codon.
+Both the query and target row also show the name of the query or target and the start and end coordinates of the residues sown on that line of the alignment.
+The translation line shows the amino acid translations of the codons on the target line.
+The match line shows which positions in the alignment are positive scoring.
+Exact matches are shown as the matched amino acid residue (in lowercase) and positive scoring mismatches are shown as a '+'.
+Finally, the posterior probability (PP) row gives the expected accuracy for each position of the alignment.

 ```
      Alignment: